Three-body scattering area for particles with infinite or zero scattering length in two dimensions: Introduction

 In analogy to the scattering length in two-body scatterings, one can define three-body parameters in three-body zero-energy collisions.
 One of us defined the three-body scattering hypervolume for three identical bosons in three dimensions \cite{tan2008three,zhu2017three}, which was studied by some other authors \cite{zwerger2019quantum,mestrom2019scattering,mestrom2020van,wang2021three,hu2021first}.
 The three-body scattering hypervolume has been generalized to three particles with unequal masses \cite{wang2021three}, three fermions in three dimensions \cite{wang2021scattering}, two dimensions \cite{wang2022scattering}, and one dimension \cite{wang2023three}.

 Naturally, one would like to study the problem of zero-energy collision of three identical bosons in 2D.
 When the 2D scattering length $a$ is finite, the logarithmic behavior of the two-body wave function as shown in \Eq{phi} complicates the structure of the three-body wave function \cite{kartavtsev2006universal}.
-But if $a=\infty$ or $a=0$, the constant $\ln{a}$ dominates the behavior of $\phi(\vect x)$ outside of the range of interaction, and thus $\phi(\vect x)$ becomes a constant outside of the range of interaction, and the structure of the three-body wave function is simplified greatly.
+But if $a=\infty$ or $a=0$, the constant $\ln{a}$ dominates the behavior of $\phi(\vect s)$ outside of the range of interaction, and thus $\phi(\vect s)$ becomes a constant outside of the range of interaction, and the structure of the three-body wave function is simplified greatly.
 The purpose of the present paper is to study such three-body collisions at $a=\infty$ or 0.
 In this paper we will define a three-body parameter $D$ for such a system by finding the asymptotic expansions of the three-body wave function when the three particles are far apart from each other or when one pair of particles is far apart from the remaining particle.
-We will then study some physical implications of this parameter, including implications for the many-boson systems in 2D.
+In Ref.~\cite{PhysRevA.100.042707}, this problem was studied assuming a two-channel model; we will study it assuming more general short-range interactions and we will expand the three-body wave function to one higher order when the three particles are far apart; the expansion of the wave function when one pair of particles is far apart from the remaining one to be derived in this paper seems to be new.
+We then study some physical implications of this parameter, including implications for the many-boson systems in 2D.
 The parameter $D$ defined and the asymptotic expansions of the three-body wave function derived in this paper are also applicable to distinguishable particles having equal mass if the three pairwise interaction potentials are the same.

 In another paper we will elucidate the structure of the three-body wave function at zero energy in 2D when $a$ is finite.